-The Microsoft.Office.Tools.Excel.ControlCollection and Microsoft.Office.Tools.Word.ControlCollection types include helper methods you can use to add host controls and common Windows Forms controls to documents and worksheets.
+The Microsoft.Office.Tools.Excel.ControlCollection and Microsoft.Office.Tools.Word.ControlCollection classes include helper methods you can use to add host controls and common Windows Forms controls to documents and worksheets.
 Each method name has the format Add<control class>, where control class is the class name of the control that you want to add.
 For example, to add a NamedRange control to your document, use the AddNamedRange method.
 For a complete list of helper methods, see Helper Methods for Host Controls and Helper Methods for Windows Forms Controls.

 The following code example adds a NamedRange to Sheet1 in a document-level project for Excel.